 That was the shocking part.

 On the good side, it started to dawn on me at the same time that most of my close friends (scattered all over the world) were ‘like this’, too.

 An abstract concept like ‘giftedness’ manifests itself in many rather different unique ways…

 It took me quite some time to get here, the moment when I press ‘publish’ of this article.
 Some close people asked me, “why are you making such a fuss about it?”
 They said, “by now people got it that you work with Bright Women.”

 You’ll see more sentences in italic further down – and maybe they’ll speak to you in a way I don’t have to explain much more…

 I have several versions of this ‘coming out’ article on my computer.
-Because it’s one thing to say I work with people that are ‘extra intelligent’ and it’s another thing to say, “hey, I’m one of them.”
+Because it’s one thing to say I work with people that are bright or ‘extra intelligent’ and it’s another thing to say, “hey, I’m one of them.”

 (After all, I’m Swiss, we’re modest, hardworking, high quality seeking compromisers who respect minorities – standing out is NOT something that is valued or encouraged!)